-Before we look at the benefits of gigabit speeds or how they are being rolled out across the country, it’s important to understand what they are.
+Before we look at the benefits of gigabit speeds and its rollout across Australia, it’s important to understand what they are.

-Gigabit internet allows users to download data at a rate of 1000 megabits – or one gigabit – per second.
-Large files, such as movies, can be downloaded in seconds.
-Alternatively, businesses might employ symmetrical gigabit speeds if they regularly upload large files.
+Gigabit internet allows users to download data at a rate of 1,000 megabits – or one gigabit – per second.
+Large files, such as game updates, could be downloaded in seconds.
+Alternatively, symmetrical (1000/1000Mbps) gigabit speeds may be highly useful to businesses and enterprises that regularly upload large files.

 How can Australians access gigabit speeds?

-Broadband wholesaler NBN Co has a number of programs that form some solid stepping stones towards the goal of gigabit speeds for all Australians.
+Broadband wholesaler NBN has a number of programs that form some solid stepping stones towards the goal of close to gigabit speeds for all Australians.

-Additionally, as part of NBN Co’s fibre rollout program, 9 out of 10 businesses across the country are eligible for a $0 fibre upgrade* if they sign up to a 36-month nbn™ Enterprise Ethernet plan.
-This is a major step forward considering the high cost of installation had previously barred many businesses from accessing the superior infrastructure, which is capable of conducting gigabit speeds.
+Additionally, as part of another NBN's fibre rollout program, 9 out of 10 businesses across the country are eligible for a $0 fibre upgrade* when signing up to a 36-month NBN Enterprise Ethernet plan.
+This is a major step forward considering the high cost of installation had previously barred many businesses from accessing the superior infrastructure, which is capable of conducting close to gigabit speeds.

-While it’s true that fibre cannot be guaranteed to carry gigabit speeds at all times – there are other factors at play – accessing gigabit speeds is not possible on older copper connections.
+While fibre cannot guarantee gigabit speeds at all times – there are other factors at play – accessing gigabit speeds is simply impossible on older copper connections.
 This is why the fibre rollout package is a big deal.

-In the meantime, a fibre connection, paired with a service provider that consistently monitors network usage and doesn’t over-purchase bandwidth, is your best bet in achieving gigabit speeds.
+For homes and businesses across the country, a fibre connection, paired with a service provider that consistently monitors network usage and doesn’t over-purchase bandwidth, is your best bet in achieving close to gigabit speeds.

 Will the 5G network reach gigabit speeds?

-The gradual expansion of the 5G network across the nation will also go some way in bringing the country up to gigabit speeds – peak download speeds of 4.2 gigabits/second have been achieved using the technology in a lab.
-However, users are not likely to experience those kinds of speeds in day-to-day use in the short term.
-It is still early days for the network.
+The gradual expansion of the 5G network across the nation will also go some way in bringing the country up to gigabit speeds.
+In lab testing, 5G has reached peak download speeds of 4.2 gigabits/second.
+While users aren’t likely to experience those kinds of speeds in day-to-day use in the short term, it’s still early days for the network.

 It’s worth noting, however, that there are possibilities for 5G technology and fixed-line infrastructure to work together to improve speed outcomes for rural and regional Australian communities.
-Earlier this year, NBN Co achieved a world record for long-range 5G transmission – the successful trial was exploring how 5G technology could optimise the existing nbn™ network in remote and regional communities.
+Earlier this year, NBN achieved a world record for long-range 5G transmission.
+The successful trial was exploring how 5G technology could optimise the existing NBN network in remote and regional communities.

-It may be some time until the capabilities of 5G technology are fully realised, however, it is encouraging to see some early success.
+It may take some time until the capabilities of 5G technology are fully realised, however, it’s encouraging to see some early success.

 Which industries benefit from gigabit internet?